 Since import prices could be affected by the currency utilized for settlement (USD), it is important to look at currency fluctuations.2 Compared to September 2018, the Georgian Lari has depreciated against the US Dollar by 14%3.
 At the same time, the Russian Ruble has appreciated by 4% against the US Dollar over the same period, according to the Central Bank of the Russian Federation.4 Currency volatility is, therefore, one of the factors which could potentially have contributed to the increased import price.
-However, even taking into account the price increase in US Dollar terms, a substantial share of the spike in import prices (about two thirds) remains unexplained.
+However, even taking into account the price increase in US Dollar terms, a substantial share of the spike in import prices (about two-thirds) remains unexplained.
 This evidence supports the idea that factors other than exchange rate fluctuations (such as the tightening of the regional power market) might have contributed to the increased import price.

-As internal generation struggles to keep up with increasing demand, the emergence of a tighter regional power market could constitute a threat to energy security for Georgia in the near future, both in terms of availability of electricity and its affordability.
+As internal generation struggles to keep up with increasing demand, the emergence of a tighter regional power market could constitute a threat to energy security for Georgia in the near future, both in terms of the availability of electricity and its affordability.
 The evidence presented calls for proactive measures to increase the country’s energy security.
-These measures may include supporting investments in diversified power generation sources, pursuing opportunities to create energy storage, and popularizing the adoption of energy efficient technologies, together with attempts to increase the number of potential providers of electricity inside and outside the region.
+These measures may include supporting investments in diversified power generation sources, pursuing opportunities to create energy storage, and popularizing the adoption of energy-efficient technologies, together with attempts to increase the number of potential providers of electricity inside and outside the region.

 1 According to the Georgian National Tourism Administration International Visitor Trips decreased by almost 28% in September compared to August 2019.
-Moreover, average temperature decreased by 19% in September 2019 compared to August 2019, based on National Environmental Agency Data.
+Moreover, the average temperature decreased by 19% in September 2019 compared to August 2019, based on National Environmental Agency Data.

 2 Since Azerbaijan has stabilized exchange rate arrangements with a margin of 2%, their currency hardly fluctuates.